ashleyd480/noob-algorithm-code-practice/my-leetcode/2418-sort-the-people.md

 Technically though we would make a list of heights, sort through that, and then since heights are already tied to the names with hashmap's key-value feature, then we could just tie the names back.

 ## Edge Case(s)
-Just realized this after a test case failed that an edge case can be duplicate heights...

----
+I was going to say duplicate heights could be an edge case but then I see the constraints say the heights are distinct.

 ---

 # Java Solution